FindArticles FindArticles

 Table of Contents

-• Notifications and lock screen changes
+• Notifications and lock screen

 • Security and privacy hardening

-• Camera, media, and graphics pipeline
+• Camera, media and graphics stack

 • Connectivity, ranging, and audio

-• UX fundamentals and large‑screen policy
+• UX basics and large‑screen policy

 • Health, identity, and language